-CVID is diagnosed in patients more than 4 years of age (excluding transient hypogammaglobulinemia of infancy) who exhibit clinical manifestations directly attributable to immune dysfunction (59).
-Of note, the exclusion of other well-defined causes of hypogammaglobulinemia is important in diagnosing CVID.
-Secondary causes of hypogammaglobulinemia should also be ruled out.
+CVID is diagnosed in patients more than 4 years of (excluding age transient hypogammaglobulinemia of infancy) who exhibit clinical manifestations directly attributable to immune dysfunction (59).
+Of note, the exclusion well-defined of other causes of hypogammaglobulinemia is important in diagnosing CVID.
+Secondary causes of hypogammaglobulinemia should also be ruledout.
 Overall, reduced IgG and profound decreases in IgA with or without low IgM are the most important laboratory criteria for suspecting CVID.
-Moreover, assessment of specific antibodies the after immunization with protein and polysaccharide vaccines is vital to determining the ability of patients to produce specific antibodies.
-To assess peripheral B cells counts, flow cytometry is useful, especially patients with significant for hypogammaglobulinemia.
+Moreover, the assessment of specific antibodies after immunization with protein and polysaccharide vaccines is vital to determining the ability of patients to produce specific antibodies.
+To assess peripheral B cells counts, flow cytometry is useful, especially for patients with significant hypogammaglobulinemia.
 B cell abnormalities in CVID patients are variable, as almost 13% of CVID patients have a <3% B-cell count in peripheral blood, while B cell counts in others may be normal or decreased (5).